derivia/study-notes/notes/COMPUTER-SCIENCE.md

         - The first half is enough.

 ### Networking
-    - If you have networking experience or want to be a reliability engineer or operations engineer, expect questions
-    - Otherwise, this is just good to know
     - [ ] [Khan Academy](https://www.khanacademy.org/computing/code-org/computers-and-the-internet)
     - [ ] [UDP and TCP: Comparison of Transport Protocols (video)](https://www.youtube.com/watch?v=Vdc8TCESIg8)
     - [ ] [TCP/IP and the OSI Model Explained! (video)](https://www.youtube.com/watch?v=e5DEVa9eSN0)